Stochastic fractional integro-differential equations with weakly singular kernels: Well-posedness and Euler--Maruyama approximation: Introduction

-Inspired by the use of Fubini theorem in deterministic fractional integro-differential equations \cite{Podlubny1998,Momani2000,Aghajani2012}, Dai, Bu and Xiao in \cite{Dai2019} discussed well-posedness and Euler-Maruyama (EM) approximations for SFIDEs with regular kernels by establishing a connection between SFIDEs and stochastic Volterra integral equations (SVIEs) when $f_0=f_0(t)$ and $\beta_1 = \beta_2 = 0$.
-For the SFIDE \eqref{eq.1.1}, we will proceed to adopt this useful strategy.
-However, instead of \citep[Theorem 3.1,][]{Dai2019}, we return to two fine estimates as described in Lemmas \ref{le.3.1} and \ref{le.3.2}.
-Furthermore, the local Lipschitz condition (see, Assumption \ref{as.2.3}) used for these nonlinear functions $f_i$ ($i=0,1,2$) is distinct from the non-Lipschitz condition assumed in \cite{Dai2019}.
-It is worth noting that It\^{o} formula and Doob martingale inequality, which are frequently employed in the analysis of stochastic differential equations (SDEs), cannot be applied to the SFIDE \eqref{eq.1.1} due to their unavailability for singular SVIEs \cite{Wang2008}.
-This article is devoted to two main goals: \begin{enumerate} \item Under the local Lipschitz condition, the existence, uniqueness and stability results of the exact solution to the SFIDE \eqref{eq.1.1} are obtained to fill the well-posedness gap; \item Investigating the strong convergence and convergence rate of the modified EM method to show its efficiency for solving the SFIDE \eqref{eq.1.1}. \end{enumerate}
+Inspired by the use of Fubini theorem in deterministic fractional integro-differential equations \cite{Aghajani2012,Momani2000}, Dai, Bu and Xiao in \cite{Dai2019} established a connection between SFIDEs with regular kernels (i.e., $\beta_1 = \beta_2 = 0$) and stochastic Volterra integral equations (SVIEs).
+For the singular SFIDE \eqref{eq:1}, the useful connection can be found at the end of Section \ref{sec.2}.
+In order to cover all the cases $\alpha\in(0,1]$,~$\beta_1\in(0,1)$ and $\beta_2\in(0,\frac{1}{2})$, we will develop some fine estimates (e.g., Lemmas \ref{le:3.1} and \ref{le:3.2}) and the supreme estimate (see the proof of Lemma \ref{le:3.3}) as well as carefully use H\"{o}lder's inequality and weakly singular Gronwall's inequality.
+Furthermore, the local Lipschitz condition (see Assumption \ref{as:2.3}) will be used for the nonlinear functions $f_i$ ($i=0,1,2$) to relax the global Lipschitz condition.
+It is worth noting that It\^{o}'s formula and Doob's martingale inequality, which are frequently employed in the analysis of stochastic differential equations (SDEs), cannot be well applied to the SFIDE \eqref{eq:1} due to their unavailability for singular SVIEs \cite[page 1063]{Wang2008}.

+This article is devoted to two main goals: \begin{enumerate} \item Under local Lipschitz condition and linear growth condition, the existence and uniqueness as well as continuous dependence on the initial value of the true solution to SFIDE \eqref{eq:1} are derived to fill the well-posedness gap; \item The strong convergence of the Euler--Maruyama (EM) method is investigated under the same conditions as the well-posedness, and its accurate convergence rate is obtained under global Lipschitz condition and linear growth condition to show its efficiency for solving the SFIDE \eqref{eq:1}. \end{enumerate} In particular, when $\alpha = 1$, the considered equation \eqref{eq:1} becomes the integer-order stochastic integro-differential equation, the obtained convergence rate (see Theorem \ref{th.4.6}) actually improves the corresponding result of \cite[the case $H \in (0,\frac{1}{2})$ of Theorem 3.9]{YangYangYao2021}.

 The rest of the paper is organized as follows.
 Some notations and assumptions as well as the connection between SFIDEs and SVIEs will be introduced in Section \ref{sec.2}.
-Section \ref{sec.3} begins to analyze the well-posedness of the problem \eqref{eq.1.1}.
-Section \ref{sec.4} aims to derive the strong convergence properties of the modified EM approximation.
+Section \ref{sec.3} begins to analyze the well-posedness of the problem \eqref{eq:1}.
+Section \ref{sec.4} aims to derive the strong convergence properties of the EM method.
 Several numerical test examples are given in Section \ref{sec.5}.
 Section \ref{sec.6} affords some brief conclusions.